-Throughout the history of implant development and aesthetic breast correction, there have been various types of implants used with the goal of increasing and augmenting the volume and shape of the breasts.
+Throughout the history of implant development and aesthetic breast correction, there have been various types of implants.
+However, the goal has always been to increase and augment the volume and shape of the breast.

-There are many decisions to made during Breast implant Surgery – Implant Brand, Size, Type, Texture, Profile as well as implant placement and surgical incision position.
+There are many decisions to make during Breast implant Surgery, including; Implant Brand, Size, Type, Texture, Profile as well as implant placement and surgical incision position.

-Dr Briggs will collaborate with you to select the appropriate size and type of breast implant, in order to achieve the desired results and appearance.
+Dr Briggs will collaborate with you to select the appropriate size and type of breast implant, in order to achieve the results and appearance you desire.
 He will explain your options and choices.

-Thanks to the latest generation of silicone implants, the safety and aesthetic outcome of implant procedures now provides a better appearance, a more natural feel and more stable result.
+Thanks to the latest generation of silicone implants, the safety and aesthetic outcome of implant procedures now provide a better appearance, a more natural feel and a more stable result.

 Dr Briggs most often uses Mentor or Motiva round silicone implants, which have been proven over time, provide the best results, and deliver the best patient safety.